FeralInteractive/romeremastered/documentation/feature_guides/MiscellaneousTips.md

  6. `<value name="CtrlToMerge" type="integer">0</value>`
  7. Save the file and restart the game.
 You can now merge by default and hold down ctrl if you want to reorder.

+## Disaster Values

+The maximum values for disasters and disaster events are technically unlimited but the engine will cap the max value to the following limits when triggering them in game.

+* Earthquake 9
+* Flood 9
+* Volcano 9
+* Storm 13